JacobASorensen/Max-Q-Analysis/README.md

 ## Conclusion

 This was a very enjoyable exercise in data acquisition and analysis.
 I think it is very cool that SpaceX shows telemetry data for their launches.
-I think it is super cool that with just velocity and altitude you can estimate something as seemingly complex as Max-Q.
+I also think it is super cool that with just velocity and altitude you can estimate something as seemingly complex as Max-Q.

+If you would like to see the data, the [excel file is included](Crew%205%20launch%20data.xlsx) in this github Repo.
+[The powerpoint I presented with is also here](Mathematics%20of%20Getting%20into%20Orbit.pptx).

-In the rest of my powerpoint presentation, since I was presenting to other math majors, I discussed the importance of dry mass reduction, differences in engine performance, and other details involved in getting into Low-Earth-Orbit.
+In the rest of my powerpoint presentation, since I was presenting to fellow math majors, I discussed the importance of dry mass reduction, differences in engine performance, and other considerations involved in getting into Low-Earth-Orbit.